 As we grow older and mature a little, we come to realize that a funeral is a response to death and that grief is exactly the right response.
 We also understand that attending such gatherings can teach valuable lessons.

 A funeral home, granted, is a seemingly odd place to learn valuable lessons.
 It is not so much a place of death, however, but a location where love is openly on display.
 People perish somewhere else.
 Look around you.
 Everywhere you turn, there is evidence of love.

-People often travel long miles to see a beloved family member, good friend, or acquaintance one last time at death.
+People often travel long miles to see a beloved family member, good friend, or acquaintance one last time when they pass away.
 They do it because of love.
 Those who cannot come send cards and flowers.
 Every person and every flower is the result of an act of love and a testament to the loss that death brings.

 In a strange sort of way, death brings home to us a lesson about joy.
 There is an outpouring of love, appreciation, and respect for the one we have lost.
 There is also the sharing of love among those who have come far from home.
 There is a joy in being alive, a joy in being reunited with loved ones we have not seen for a long time, and a great comfort in the sharing of grief.

 There are moments in our grief when we see someone we have not seen in many years, learn something new, hear a story about the deceased that makes us chuckle, find a name on a spray of flowers, or find something else that makes us feel good inside.
 We may even learn a few lessons from death through those we meet.
 We feel a certain amount of joy even as we shed tears of sorrow.
 Such tears are necessary for us to cope with the loss, for Shakespeare once stated, "To weep is to make less the depth of grief."